jlangch/venice/doc/readme/lazy-seq.md

 **Realizing with doall**

-Realizes all the elements of the lazy sequences upfront
+Realizes all the elements of the finite lazy sequences upfront

 ```clojure
 (let [q (conj! (queue) 1 2 3 nil)]